bruienne/bruienne.github.io/_posts/2016-01-12-apple-dep-python-module.md

 ## Conclusion

 As always I am hopeful this helps someone out there to come up with an integration that serves their organization's specific needs.
 Issues and pull requests that fix issues are always welcomed as well.
-For a more direct discussion or questions about DEPy please come join over 3,000 of your fellow Mac Admins on the [Mac Admins Slack](https://macadmins.herokuapp.com/) where I am **@bruiene** or find me on [Twitter](https://twitter.com/bruienne) if your question fits in 140 characters or less.
+For a more direct discussion or questions about DEPy please come join over 3,000 of your fellow Mac Admins on the [Mac Admins Slack](https://macadmins.herokuapp.com/) where I am **@bruienne** or find me on [Twitter](https://twitter.com/bruienne) if your question fits in 140 characters or less.